RBS set for fine as Barclays boss remains defiant

 LONDON Royal Bank of Scotland could face a hefty fine from the same interest rate rigging scandal that has hammered Barclays this week and left its boss Bob Diamond fighting for his job.

-Taxpayer-backed RBS is set to be fined about 150 million pounds ($233 million) for participating in market manipulation offences similar to those engaged in by Barclays, the Times newspaper said.
+Taxpayer-backed RBS is set to be fined about 150 million pounds for participating in market manipulation offences similar to those engaged in by Barclays, the Times newspaper said.

 Compensation could run into the hundreds of millions of pounds, lawyers have said, although Lloyds said the cost for it would not be material.